 It was not an easy decision to take the gamble but she has never regretted it.
 As a writer, she has travelled all over the world and one of the many pleasures of the book tour has been to meet readers of all ages and to share with them a mutual passion for books and reading.
 She is in touch on line with many of them.

 Elizabeth Buchan’s short stories are broadcast on BBC Radio 4 and published in magazines.
-She reviews for the Sunday Times (UK) and has chaired the Betty Trask and Desmond Elliott literary prizes, and also been a judge for the Whitbread (now Costa) awards.
-She is a patron of the Guildford Book Festival and a past Chairman of the Romantic Novelists’ Association.
+She has reviewed for The Times, the Sunday Times, the Daily Telegraph and, currently, for the Daily Mail.
+She has chaired the Betty Trask and Desmond Elliott literary prizes, and twice been a judge for the Whitbread (now Costa) awards.
+She is a patron of the Guildford Book Festival, a co-founder of the Clapham Book Festival and a past Chairman of the Romantic Novelists’ Association.